latacora/cert-renewal-for-internal-gcp-lbs/README.md

 3. Create a new Region Forwarding Rule
 4. Update the DNS record to point to the new Forwarding Rule.

-Notes:
+*Notes:*
-[API](https://cloud.google.com/compute/docs/reference/rest/v1/forwardingRules/setTarget) for forwardingRules seems to indicate that a setTarget method exists, I kept getting the following error: 400 `Invalid target type TARGET_HTTPS_PROXY for forwarding rule in scope REGION` when trying to setTarget for forwarding rule.
-I guess it thinks that either the httpsProxy or the forwardingRule is global, but I'm using the regional methods.
-But works (200 response) when you setTarget to the targetHttpsProxy that is already set.
+The Google Cloud [API](https://cloud.google.com/compute/docs/reference/rest/v1/forwardingRules/setTarget) for `forwardingRules` seems to indicate that a `setTarget` method exists.
+However, I kept getting the following error: 400 `Invalid target type TARGET_HTTPS_PROXY for forwarding rule in scope REGION` when trying to `setTarget` on a regional forwarding rule.
+My guess is that Google thinks that either the `httpsProxy` or the `forwardingRule` is global.
+I have confirmed several times that I am using the regional methods.
+The `setTarget` method works (200 response) when you `setTarget` to the targetHttpsProxy that is already set on the forwarding rule.
-Also, the setSslCertificates function is only available on global targetHttpsProxies
+Also, the `setSslCertificates` function is only available on global targetHttpsProxies.

 #### Service infrastructure
 This demo also includes `demo-terraform/` if you wish to deploy a mock environment to play around with.
 This is further described in the walkthrough portion.